-The first reference in organizational studies to the aesthetic philosophy of Luigi Pareyson is to be found in the book Organization and Aesthetics (Strati, 1999).
-That is to say, when study of the aesthetic dimension of organization was becoming established, and not at its beginnings in the late 1980s, nor even contemporaneously with the proposal for the 'aesthetic' study of organization made in the early 1990s in the pages of this journal, the Academy of Management Review (Strati, 1992) This signals an important aspect of aesthetic research on organizational life.
-In fact, if one reviews the first decade of reflection on the aesthetic side of organization, one notes that specific references to aesthetic philosophy were sporadic and sometimes appeared ritualistic; one notes, that is, that these references indicated a process that was weak, a dialogue between organizational literature on aesthetics and philosophy which was still in its infancy.
-Some philosophers, such as Alexander Gottlieb Baumgarten, Giambattista Vico, or Immanuel Kant were posited at the basis of aesthetic organizational research, while others such as Susanne Langer, Jaques Derrida or Maurice Merleau-Ponty were recurrently present.
-But real 'dialogue' with philosophical aesthetics became established in the next decade, which was the period in which attention to aesthetics by organizational scholars was especially animated, as noted by Pasquale Gagliardi (2006: 702), thanks to a growing body of literature on aesthetic themes, one in which systematic reflection is conducted on the relationships between these and organization (Dean et al. 1997; Strati 1999) and between art and management (Guillet de Monthoux 2004); there are research anthologies as well as special journal issues (Organization 3/2, 1996; Linstead and Höpfl, 2000; Human Relations 55/7, 2002), which have resulted from seminars and conferences expressly devoted to analysis of the methodological implications of taking an aesthetic approach to the study of organizations.
-The aesthetics of organization is therefore taking shape as a distinct field of inquiry within organizational studies [...].
+We can find the first reference in organizational studies to Pareyson's aesthetic philosophy in the book Organization and Aesthetics (Strati, 1999)-that is to say, when the study of the aesthetic dimension of organization was becoming established, and not at its beginnings in the late 1980s, nor even contemporaneously with the proposal for the aesthetic study of organization made in the early 1990s in the pages of this journal, the Academy of Management Review (Strati, 1992).
+This signals an important aspect of aesthetic research on organizational life.
+In fact, if one reviews the first decade of reflection on the aesthetic side of organization, one notes that specific references to aesthetic philosophy were sporadic and sometimes appeared ritualistic-one notes, that is, that these references indicated a process that was weak, a dialogue between organizational literature on aesthetics and philosophy that was still in its infancy.
+Some philosophers, such as Giambattista Vico, Alexander Gottlieb Baumgarten, or Immanuel Kant, were posited to be the basis of aesthetic organizational research, while others, such as Susanne Langer, Maurice Merleau-Ponty, or Jacques Derrida, were recurrently present.
+But real "dialogue" with philosophical aesthetics became established in the next decade, which was the period where attention to aesthetics by organizational scholars was especially animated.
+Pasquale Gagliardi noted that this was thanks to a growing body of literature on aesthetic themes, one in which systematic reflection is conducted on the relationships between these and organization (Dean et al. 1997; Strati 1999) and between art and management (Guillet de Monthoux 2004); there are research anthologies as well as special journal issues (Organization 3/2, 1996; Linstead and Höpfl 2000; Human Relations 55/7, 2002), which have resulted from seminars and conferences expressly devoted to analysis of the methodological implications of taking an aesthetic approach to the study of organizations.
+The aesthetics of organization is therefore taking shape as a distinct field of inquiry within organizational studies (2006: 702).

-For obvious reasons, this 'dialogue' does not set organizational aesthetics and philosophical aesthetics in a symmetrical and interactive relationship with each other, given that philosophical aesthetics has its origins in the works of Baumgarten (1750), Vico (1725), in the writings of Joseph Addison on 'the pleasures of the imagination' published in June 1712 in his and Richard Steele's journal The Spectator.
+For obvious reasons, this dialogue does not set organizational aesthetics and philosophical aesthetics in a symmetrical and interactive relationship with each other, given that philosophical aesthetics has its origins in the works of Vico (1725) and Baumgarten (1750-1758), and in the writings of Joseph Addison on "the pleasures of the imagination," published in June 1712 in his and Richard Steele's journal, The Spectator (Addison & Steele, 1982).
 There is no dialectical relation between them also because contemporary scholars of philosophical aesthetics have not paid particular attention to organizational reflection on aesthetics, with rare exceptions such as the volume on ordinary beauty edited by Janusz Przychodzen, François-Emmanuël Boucher, and Sylvain David (2010).

-The aesthetic discourse on the organization, on the other hand, has not 'appropriated' philosophical aesthetics; rather, it has resorted to it in a diversified and sporadic manner.
-It has 'conversed' with some philosophical aesthetics and instead neglected others, depending on both the personal taste of the organization scholar and the peculiarities of the organizational context studied.
+The aesthetic discourse on organization, however, has not "appropriated" philosophical aesthetics; rather, it has resorted to it in a diversified and sporadic manner.
+It has "conversed" with some philosophical aesthetics and neglected others, depending on both the personal taste of the organization scholar and the peculiarities of the organizational context studied.

-Hence, among the philosophers that have gradually become part of the theoretical heritage of organizational aesthetics, besides the already-mentioned Addison, Baumgarten, Derrida, Langer, Kant and Vico, we find Schopenhauer and Nietzsche's aesthetics of the crisis of rationalism, Schiller's romantic aesthetics, Dewey's naturalist pragmatism, Husserl's phenomenological aesthetics, Benjamin's marxist aesthetics, Gadamer's hermeneutics, and Pareyson's existentialist hermeneutics.
-Other philosophers and philosophical aesthetics may be added to complete this overview of organization studies philosophical reflections; but the variegated picture, composed of facets often at odds with each other, which emerges does not change.
+Hence, among the philosophers who have gradually become part of the theoretical heritage of organizational aesthetics, besides the already mentioned Addison, Baumgarten, Derrida, Kant, Langer, and Vico, we find Schopenhauer and Nietzsche's aesthetics of the crisis of rationalism, Schiller's romantic aesthetics, Dewey's naturalist pragmatism, Husserl's phenomenological aesthetics, Benjamin's Marxist aesthetics, Gadamer's hermeneutics, and Pareyson's existentialist hermeneutics.
+Other philosophers and philosophical aesthetics may be added to complete this overview of organization studies' philosophical reflections, but the variegated picture, composed of facets often at odds with each other, that emerges does not change.